Approximate Circular Pattern Matching: Introduction

 \begin{restatable}{theorem}{reportingEditCPM} The reporting version of $k$-Edit CPM for strings over an integer alphabet can be solved in $\Oh(nk^2)$ time. \end{restatable}

 We reduce the decision version of $k$-Edit CPM to the following problem.

-\defproblem{Longest Prefix $k$-Approximate Match ($k$-LPAM)}{ A text $T$ of length $n$ and a pattern $P$. }{ An array $\LPref_k[0 \dd n]$ such that $\LPref_k[i]$ is the length of the longest prefix of~$P$ that matches a prefix of $T[i \dd n)$ with at most $k$ edits. }
+\defproblem{Longest Prefix $k$-Edit Match ($k$-Edit PrefMatch)}{ A text $T$ of length $n$, a pattern $P$, and a positive integer $k$. }{ An array $\LPref_k[0 \dd n]$ such that $\LPref_k[i]$ is the length of the longest prefix of~$P$ that matches a prefix of $T[i \dd n)$ with at most $k$ edits. }

-Specifically, we introduce a problem called \emph{All-$k$-LPAM} that consists in solving $k'$-LPAM for all $k' \in [0\dd k]$.
-We show that $k$-Edit CPM can be reduced to All-$k$-LPAM on the same pattern and text and on the reversed pattern and text.
-Landau et al.~\cite{DBLP:journals/siamcomp/LandauMS98} gave an $\Oh(nk)$-time solution to $k$-LPAM, which yields an $\Oh(nk^2)$-time solution to All-$k$-LPAM.
-In \cref{sec:AllkLPAM}, we show the following result for All-$k$-LPAM (\cref{thm:allkLPAM}) which implies \cref{thm:ed_dec}; All-$k$-LPAM can find further applications in approximate pattern matching; for example, see~\cite{DBLP:conf/iwoca/BartonIPS14}.
+This problem was introduced under the name Longest Prefix $k$-Approximate Match by Landau et al.~\cite{DBLP:journals/siamcomp/LandauMS98}.
+(An analogous problem for the Hamming distance has also been studied~\cite{DBLP:conf/swat/KaplanPS06}.)
+Specifically, we introduce a problem called \allkep that consists in solving $k'$-Edit PrefMatch for all $k' \in [0\dd k]$.
+We show that the decision version of $k$-Edit CPM can be reduced to \allkep on the same pattern and text and on the reversed pattern and text.
+Landau et al.~\cite{DBLP:journals/siamcomp/LandauMS98} gave an $\Oh(nk)$-time solution to $k$-Edit PrefMatch, which yields an $\Oh(nk^2)$-time solution to \allkep.
+In \cref{sec:AllkPREFMATCH}, we show the following result for \allkep (\cref{thm:allkPREFMATCH}), which implies \cref{thm:ed_dec}.